brucehsieh56/thsieh4.github.io/_posts/2017-11-18-Get-Coordinates-in-Longitude-and-Latitude-using-Google-Maps-Geocoding-API.md

 from bokeh.tile_providers import STAMEN_TONER, CARTODBPOSITRON_RETINA
 ```

-Bokeh have several differnt types of [map](https://bokeh.pydata.org/en/latest/docs/reference/tile_providers.html) for overlaying.
-Here we use `CARTODBPOSITRON_RETINA` map for demonstration.
+Bokeh have several [differnt types of map](https://bokeh.pydata.org/en/latest/docs/reference/tile_providers.html) for overlaying.
+Here we use `CARTODBPOSITRON_RETINA` and `STAMEN_TONER` for demonstration.

+---

+Use `CARTODBPOSITRON_RETINA` first.

 ```python